Query Options Reference

 hdx_query_max_result_bytes

 Limit the number of bytes that can be stored on the query head before returning data.
-The query will be canceled if the response byte count exceeds this value.
+The query is canceled if the response byte count exceeds this value.

 Sample error: Code: 396.
 DB::Exception: Limit for result exceeded, max bytes: 8.00 KiB, current bytes: 8.72 MiB.
 (TOO_MANY_ROWS_OR_BYTES)